deepesdl/deepesdl-doc/docs/ml-toolkit/getting-started.md

-# Getting Started with ML Toolkit
+# Getting Started with ML Toolkits

 All Jupyter Notebooks follow the same architecture involving the five major sections, which are supported by markdown cells, comments and plots: